kojoawesome/Comodo-Chians/README.md

-# 🦊 Fox ETH Wallet Scanner
+# 🦎 Comodo ETH Wallet Scanner

 An autonomous Ethereum wallet scanner that generates random BIP39 seed phrases, derives their addresses, and checks each one against the Etherscan API for any ETH balance or transaction history.
 Matches are instantly sent to your Telegram and saved to a CSV file.